Inference of nonlinear causal effects with GWAS summary data: Simulations

 \section{Simulations}

-This section examines numerically the performance of the proposed 2SIR and AIR methods. {Moreover, for hypothesis testing, we propose to combine tests based on different slices, denoted as {Comb-2SIR}.
-Let $\mathcal{S}$ be a collection of candidate slices, we combine $p$-values based on different slices $S \in \mathcal{S}$ using the Cauchy combining method \cite{liu2020cauchy}:
+This section examines the performance of the proposed 2SIR and AIR methods. {Moreover, for hypothesis testing, we propose to combine tests based on different slices, denoted as {Comb-2SIR}.
+Let $\mathcal{S}$ be a collection of candidate slices, we combine $p$-values based on different slices $S \in \mathcal{S}$ using the Cauchy combining method \citep{liu2020cauchy}.
+More discussion about the Cauchy combining version of 2SIR over the number of slices is included in Appendix \ref{sec:comb}.} Specifically, the results are compared against 2SLS and PT-2SLS.
+For PT-2SLS, the optimal parameter $\lambda$ for minimizing skewness is estimated using maximum likelihood, c.f., Section 3 in \citet{yeo2000new}.

-where the weights $w_i$s are nonnegative and $\sum_{i=1}^{|\mathcal{S}|} w_i = 1$, $\widehat T_S$ is the test statistic in \eqref{eqn:test-statistic} with the subscript indicating its dependence on $S$, and $W\sim N(0,1)$ is a standard normal variable independent of the data.
-In our numerical examples, we focus on a combined test with $w_i = 1/|\mathcal{S}|$ and $\mathcal{S} = \{2, 3, 5, 10\}$.
-More discussion about the Cauchy combining version of 2SIR over the number of slices is included in Appendix A.3.}

-The performance for both $\beta$ and $\phi(\cdot)$ are considered.
-Specifically, the results are compared against two-stage least-squares and two-stage least-squares based on the Yeo-Johnson power transformation (a generalized Box-Cox transformation \cite{yeo2000new}), denoted as {2SLS} and {PT-2SLS}, respectively. {For PT-2SLS, the optimal parameter $\lambda$ for minimizing skewness is estimated using maximum likelihood, c.f., Section 3 in \cite{yeo2000new}.}